dezeroku/network_layout/README.md

 | 30 (iot)   |     | mainrouter (t) |      |      |
 | 99 (lan)   |     | mainrouter (t) |      |      |

-ASUS RT-AX53U running openwrt, used as a managed switch and an AP for all the networks.
+ASUS RT-AX53U running openwrt, used as an AP for all the networks.

 Look into [its config for more details](build/config/asus-rt-ax53u/template-variables.yaml).